CHRISTMAS IN COPENHAGEN 2023

 Christmas in Copenhagen Tivoli

-Popover Tip: Your entrance fee to Tivoli Gardens is included in your ticket for the ballet.
-I’d recommend planning your ballet with extra time to enjoy Tivoli.
+Popover Tip: Your entrance fee to Tivoli Gardens is included in your ticket for the ballet!

 11. Visit the Copenhagen Zoo for Zoolights